sriram-711/c-programming-practice-questions/README.md

 3️⃣ Arrays and Strings

-Single and multi-dimensional arrays
+Single and multi-dimensional arrays✅

-Strings as character arrays
+Strings as character arrays✅

 Pointer and array relationship

 Passing arrays to functions

-String manipulation: strcpy, strlen, strcat, strcmp (understand, but in embedded often custom implementations are used)
+String manipulation: strcpy, strlen, strcat, strcmp (understand, but in embedded often custom implementations are used)✅

 4️⃣ Pointers

-Pointers are critical in embedded programming.
+Pointers are critical in embedded programming.✅

-Pointer basics: declaration, initialization, dereferencing
+Pointer basics: declaration, initialization, dereferencing✅

 Pointer arithmetic